python/devguide/patch.rst

 First, make sure to follow Python's style guidelines.
 For Python code you should follow :PEP:`8`, and for C code you should follow :PEP:`7`.
-If you have one or two discrepencies those can be fixed by the core developer who commits your patch.
+If you have one or two discrepancies those can be fixed by the core developer who commits your patch.
 But if you have systematic deviations from the style guides your patch will be put on hold until you fix the formatting issues.